leroyle/xiao_memfault/README.md

 There are three versions of the target defined within the platformio.ini file

-* _term - a Memfaul supplied command line interface that supports the Memfault functionality.
+* _term - a Memfault supplied command line interface that supports the Memfault functionality.
 This uses a virtual serial terminal as the input/output source

-* _rtt - a Memfaul supplied command line interface that supports the Memfault functionality.
+* _rtt - a Memfault supplied command line interface that supports the Memfault functionality.
 This the Segger Real Time Transfer (RTT) protocol which requires
   * Segger J-Link debug device connected via the boards SWD interface
   * Segger J-Link terminal client software
   * A debugger connected to the target platform, either GDB or Ozone.
-For this implementation I use Segger Ozone
+For this implementation we use Segger Ozone

 * _cli - just a simple command line interface that does "not" use Memfault functionality.
 This uses a virtual serial terminal as the input/output source